X16Community/x16-docs/X16 Reference - 11 -  Working with CMDR-DOS.md

 The primary use of the binary interface is loading and saving program files and loading binary files into RAM.

-Your binary commands are LOAD, SAVE, BLOAD, VLOAD, and BVLOAD.
+Your binary commands are LOAD, SAVE, BLOAD, VLOAD, BVLOAD, VERIFY, and BVERIFY.

-This is a brief summary of the BASIC disk commands LOAD and SAVE.
+This is a brief summary of the LOAD and SAVE commands.
 For full documentation, refer to Chapter 3: BASIC Programming.

 ### LOAD